farhadrahimiklie/Complete-C/22 Multidimentional Array/Readme2.md

 * **Use static 2D arrays** for small, fixed matrix sizes.
 * **Use `int **` dynamic arrays** when rows or columns must be variable at runtime.
 * **Use single-block allocation** for performance-sensitive applications.

----

-## 7. Summary

-This document covered:

-* How 2D arrays work in C.
-* Static 2D arrays and element access.
-* Dynamic 2D arrays using pointer-to-pointer.
-* Dynamic 2D arrays using single-block memory.
-* Memory management considerations.

-You now have full foundational knowledge of 2D arrays in C, suitable for building larger applications.